deskool/HarvardLibraryAPI/README.md

         pip install -r requirements.txt

 ### Run the Data Extraction
-The python script takes two arguments: (1) search term, (2) result number.
-For example, to get the first result for the key term 'cat', run:
+The python script takes one argument: (1) search term.
+For example, to get the result for the key term 'cat', run:

-        python getHarvardLibraryData.py 'cat' 0
+        python getHarvardLibraryData.py 'cat'

-Or, to get the 5th record for the key term 'dog', run:

-        python getHarvardLibraryData.py 'dog' 4

 ### What is Returned, and How to Change it?